-Doncaster Council oversees all 'ordinary' (i.e non -main river) watercourses and has the legal powers to make landowners remove watercourse obstructions.
+City of Doncaster Council oversees all 'ordinary' (i.e non -main river) watercourses and has the legal powers to make landowners remove watercourse obstructions.
 Our highways department is responsible for the maintenance of highway drainage systems and gullies.
 The Environment Agency remains the risk management authority responsible for managing risk from the rivers Don, Dearne, Trent, Went and Ea Beck along with other main rivers.
 Yorkshire Water and Severn Trent Water is responsible for managing risk from sewer flooding.

 For the latest information on flooding and flood forecasts for Doncaster please refer to the Environment Agency webpage.

 Visit the following page for details of the 2023/24 Programme of Works for flooding and drainage improvement schemes: Highways programme of works

 The 3 schemes which we have obtained funding for through Sheffield City Region Gain Share are:

 - Bentley FAS, £1million, Capital works to reduce flood risk on Frank Road area, Bentley.

 - Borough Wide Surface Water Alleviation Scheme (Scawthorpe Pluvial), £400k, Capital works to address surface water flooding SBC preparation